Open Container Law

 Super Speeder Law

-The Georgia Super Speeder Law, which took effect January 1, 2010, fines an additional $200 state fee to any driver convicted of traveling over 75 mph on a two-lane road, or traveling over 85 mph anywhere in the state.
+The Georgia Super Speeder Law adds an additional $200 state fee to any driver convicted of traveling over 75 mph on a two-lane road, or traveling over 85 mph anywhere in the state.
 Failure to pay the fee will result in a license suspension and an additional $50 fee.
 These fees are tacked on to fines imposed by local jurisdictions for speeding violations.

-Not only is the law intended to lower the amount of speeders and speed-related accidents, but fees collected under the law will go strait to Georgia’s trauma care hospital system, where over half of the patients are typically victims of motor vehicle accidents.
+Not only is the law intended to lower the amount of speeders and speed-related accidents, but fees collected under the law go to Georgia’s trauma care hospital system, where more than half of the patients are typically victims of motor vehicle accidents.